 Through stimulating lectures, interactive labs, and informative field trips, this class introduces you to the many disciplines of engineering.
 You will get an overview of the necessary tools for analysis and problem solving and will use your creativity, energy, and interpersonal skills while participating in several in-class design projects.
 Additionally, you will learn the importance of mathematics, science, and technology in everyday engineering situations.
 By the end of the course, you will have a better-defined idea of engineering, its requirements, and your options for a future within this field.

 We live in a world connected by technology.
-This course will focus on the technology that interconnects the entire world through the Internet.
-You will explore the protocol that allows the Internet to work: TCP/IP.
-And on a much smaller scale, you’ll explore how information is transmitted across wired and wireless local area networks using the 802.3 and 802.11 standards.
-You will learn about switches and routers, the Cisco IOS, how to configure and connect those devices through hands-on and virtual simulation exercises.
-Upon completion, you will have a fundamental understanding of computer networking and the protocols that make it all work and will have the knowledge to pursue the Cisco CCENT certification.
+This course will focus on the technology that interconnects the world through the Internet.
+You will explore the networking protocols that allow you to view a web site and order products from Amazon and participate in this online course.
+On a much smaller scale, you’ll explore how information is transmitted across wired and wireless local area networks using the 802.3 and 802.11 standards.
+You will learn about switches, routers, and wireless access points, the Cisco IOS, how to configure and connect those devices through virtual simulation exercises.
+Upon completion, you will have a fundamental understanding of computer networking and the protocols that make it all work and will have the knowledge to pursue the Cisco CCNA certification.